reedmaniac/ethicura/README.md

 ### Code Styling (aka Linting)

-- Run `./vendor/bin/pint` within the Sail/Docker container and it will take care of the backend.
+- Run `./vendor/bin/pint` and it will take care of the backend.
-- Run `npm run lint` within the Sail/Docker container and it will check the frontend.
+- Run `npm run lint` and it will check the frontend.
+- Run `npm run format` and it will prettify the frontend

 ### Running Tests